Baby Sucking Hand: Reasons, Risks, And Ways To Deal With It

 3. Is it okay if a newborn sucks their thumbs?

-Yes, it is okay for newborns to suck their thumbs.
-It is a common act among infants which usually disappears as the baby grows older (12).
+You need not worry about your baby sucking thumb, as it is a natural part of the newborn’s development.
+This common act among infants usually disappears as the baby grows older (12).

-4. Why is my baby aggressively eating their hands and crying?
+4. Why is my baby aggressively biting their hands and crying?

 Babies sucking their hands or fingers is a normal part of their development, and they will eventually outgrow the habit.
 Your baby may suck their hands due to various reasons, such as teething, hunger, boredom, self-soothing, or entertainment.
 However, ensure you keep dangerous objects out of their reach, and their hands are clean.
 Also, providing them with new toys, washcloths, pacifiers, or frozen feeders will help divert them from hand sucking.
-Having said that, since babies are curious and may put anything in their mouths, you need to keep an eye on them while they are playing.
-If you notice your baby sucking hands or their thumb beyond four years of age, consult your pediatrician.
+Since babies are curious and may put anything in their mouths, you need to keep an eye on them while they are playing.

 Infographic: Understanding The Hand-To-Mouth Behavior In Babies